1 in 8 women is affected by breast cancer

 Often associated with lung cancer, tobacco increases the chances of developing breast cancer by 10 to 40%.
 Smoking is the number one preventable risk factor for all cancers combined.

-In addition, the effects of tobacco are, for the most part, reversible.
-No need to be discouraged, it is possible to quit smoking even after 50 years and see the benefits on your health.
+Moreover, the effects of smoking are, for the most part, reversible.
+There's no need to be discouraged; it's possible to quit smoking even after age 50 and see the health benefits.

 … but also stop drinking